Skip to main content

 Your website's structured data tells AI what you claim to be.
 Third-party signals confirm whether those claims are trustworthy.
 The most impactful external entity signals include:

-• Wikipedia and Wikidata — the gold standard for entity recognition.
+• Wikipedia and Wikidata: the gold standard for entity recognition.
 A Wikidata entry with accurate claims and cross-language coverage gives your brand an identifier that knowledge graphs reference directly

-• Industry directories and databases — Crunchbase for technology companies, professional registries, industry association directories
+• Industry directories and databases: Crunchbase for technology companies, professional registries, industry association directories

-• Press mentions and earned media — authoritative publications mentioning your brand with consistent descriptions corroborate your entity claims
+• Press mentions and earned media: authoritative publications mentioning your brand with consistent descriptions corroborate your entity claims

 Each third-party mention acts as a vote of confidence.
 AI models cross-reference these sources when deciding whether to cite a brand, which is why businesses with strong entity signals across multiple independent sources earn more AI citations than those relying solely on on-site content.
+A brand that exists only on its own domain is an unverified claim.
+A brand mentioned across dozens of authoritative, independent sources is a confirmed entity.

-Pillar 3: Authoritative Topic Content
+Pillar 3: Authoritative Topical Content

-Entities are not just brands — they are brands with defined expertise.
+Entities are not just brands.
+They are brands with defined expertise.
 The content you publish signals to AI models which topics your entity is authoritative on.
 Without this topical authority, AI models may recognise your brand but never associate it with queries relevant to your business.

 Effective entity-building content follows these principles: